Why and How: Using Shapes in Nature Photography

 A circle in a photograph is easy to notice.
 It needs to be well marked and visible.
 It has a relaxing and pleasant effect.

-The rectangle is a rare form in nature, but they are very useful for subdividing a photo.
+The rectangle is a rare form in nature, but it is very useful for subdividing a photo.

-The horizontal corner recalls a peaceful atmosphere, rest.
-But it can also provide the feeling of heaviness and coldness.
+The horizontal corner recalls a peaceful atmosphere of rest.
+But it can also provide a feeling of heaviness and coldness.

-The vertical rectangle expresses power, strength and solidarity.
-It can also be used to dramatize a composition.
+The vertical rectangle expresses power, strength, and solidarity.
+It can be used to dramatize a composition.

-The silhouette is a very powerful form and very aesthetic.
+The silhouette is a very powerful and aesthetic form.
 The silhouette of an unknown form is interesting and provocative.
-The impact is much stronger than a known form.
-Silhouettes are very emotional forms.
+Its impact is much stronger than known forms.
+Silhouettes are very emotional.

-My advice is to know the advantages and disadvantages of the different forms available in nature.
-These forms will allow you to compose scenes that have impact and make interesting pictures.
+My advice to you is to learn the advantages and disadvantages of the different forms available in nature.
+These forms will allow you to compose impactful and interesting scenes.